Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 ### <a name="r4005" ></a>R4005 UniqueXmsEnumName

-**Category** : ARM Error
+**Category** : SDK Error

 **Applies to** : ARM and Data plane OpenAPI(swagger) specs

 **Output Message** : Must not have duplicate name in x-ms-enum extension , make sure every x-ms-enum name unique.

-**Description** : Property name in x-ms-extension is required , the rule introduced to avoid duplicate x-ms-enum name.
+**Description** : Property name in x-ms-extension is required , the rule is introduced to avoid duplicate x-ms-enum name.

 **CreatedAt**: March 18, 2020